Plumbing contractors in

 Inspection Schedule

-Rough-in inspection before covering work, final inspection after completion.
-Must schedule 24 hours in advance with Miami Building Department.
+Rough-in inspection before covering pipes, final inspection after completion.
+Water heater and gas line work requires separate inspections.
+Schedule 24-48 hours in advance through Miami Building Department.

 Insurance Minimums

-Florida requires $300,000 general liability and $50,000 property damage for plumbing contractors.
-Workers compensation required if employing others.
+Florida requires minimum $300,000 general liability insurance for plumbing contractors.
+Workers compensation required for employees.
+Many municipalities require additional coverage.

 How to Get Licensed